BasanthPR/AWS-VPC-Flow-Logs-Parser/README.md

 - tag: The label to apply if a flow record matches this (dstport, protocol) pair.

 ##### Case Insensitivity
-The matching should be case-insensitive, meaning:
+The matching should be case-insensitive:

 The protocol in the CSV might appear as tcp, Tcp, TCP, etc., and it should be treated the same.
-The protocol from the flow log is numeric, so we will convert numeric to a lower-case text form (6 -> tcp, 17 -> udp, 1 -> icmp, etc.) before lookup.
+The protocol from the flow log is numeric, so it's better to convert numeric to a lower-case text form (6 -> tcp, 17 -> udp, 1 -> icmp, etc.) before lookup.

 ### 3. What the program does

 Read/Parse the flow log file line by line.
-For each line (flow record), extract the dstport (7th field) and the protocol (8th field).
+For each line (flow record), extract the dstport and the protocol.

 Convert the protocol number from the flow record to a textual protocol:

 Example mapping:
 6 -> tcp
 17 -> udp
 1 -> icmp

 This mapping can be expanded as needed if other protocol numbers appear.

-Read/Parse the lookup CSV file into an in-memory structure (e.g., a dictionary or map) for quick lookups:
+Read/Parse the lookup CSV file into an in-memory structure (e.g., a dictionary) for quick lookups:

 Key: (dstport, protocol) pair (both as strings or integers, consistently).
 Value: tag
-Make sure to convert protocol to lowercase for case-insensitive matching.
+Convert protocol to lowercase for case-insensitive matching.

 Perform the lookup for each flow record:
 Form the (dstport, protocol) pair.
 (Convert protocol to text, e.g., 6 -> "tcp") Check if that pair is in your lookup dictionary.
-If yes, get the corresponding tag.
+- If yes, get the corresponding tag.
-If not, the tag is "Untagged".
+- If not, the tag is "Untagged".

 Maintain two sets of counts:

 Tag Counts: how many flow records ended up in a given tag.
 Example: {"sv_P1": 2, "sv_P2": 1, "email": 3, "Untagged": 9, ...}

 Port/Protocol Combination Counts: how many times a (dstport, protocol-text) combination appears regardless of the tag.
 Example: {"(23, tcp)": 1, "(25, tcp)": 1, "(443, tcp)": 1, ...}

-At the end, output two reports (in plain text or CSV):
+At the end, output two reports (in plain text:
 Tag Counts (the summary of how many records got each tag).
 Port/Protocol Combination Counts (the summary of how many times each unique (dstport, protocol-text) pair occurred).

-4. Sample Output Explanation
+### 4. Sample Output Explanation
 From the sample logs, you might see an output like this (just an example):

 Tag Counts: